muhammed-anas-na/Learn-Blockchain/README.md

 <p>A blockchain wallet is a digital wallet that allows users to store, send, and receive cryptocurrencies.</p>

 ### Yeah, that's the complete basics of blockchain.
 Don't worry if you dont understand it completely.
 Will understand when we move forward.
+### Congrat's 🎉🎊

+## Learn Solidity(programming language used in blockchain)

+<p>I believe that you have understand what is smart contract, just recap smart contract is a computer program that is run on blockchain.
+And this smart contract is written by Solidity.
+Yeah that what it is.😅</p>